Battle of Jalula: Battlefield

 At Jalula, both the flanks of Persians and Muslims rested upon natural obstacles.
 Diyala River on east and broken ground on the west.
-Broken ground was unsuitable for cavalry and even the movement of infantry en masse was difficult and would have exposed them to Persian Fire-Power.
+Broken ground was unsuitable for cavalry and even the movement of infantry en masse was difficult and would have exposed them to Persian firepower.

 Opposing plans

 Mihran, the Persian commander at Jalula, was a veteran general who had fought Muslims in Qadisiya and knew well of the Muslims' tactics.
 He dug entrenchments and placed caltrops in front of them, to slow down Muslim advances.
-The Persian troops intended to wear the Muslims down by letting them launch a frontal attack thus exposing themselves to Persian archers and siege engines led artillery.
+The Persian troops intended to wear the Muslims down by letting them launch a frontal attack, thus exposing themselves to Persian archers and siege engines led artillery.
 The caltrops also hindered the speed of Muslim cavalry and infantry.
 Mihran deployed his army in classical defensive formation with the intention of launching the attack when Muslims had suffered enough and the nucleus of their power had been destroyed.

-Hashim, the Muslim commander, on reaching the battlefield, analyzed that the Persians could not be attacked from the flanks due to those natural barriers and approaching them from the front would be costly.
+On reaching the battlefield, Hashim, the Muslim commander, analyzed that the Persians could not be attacked from the flanks due to those natural barriers and approaching them from the front would be costly.
 He decided to lure the Persians out of the defenses of entrenchments and caltrops.
 Hashim planned to launch a frontal attack and make a feint retreat under Persian fire, and once the Persians were away from their trench, his cavalry would capture the bridge on the trench, cutting off the Persians' escape route.